-Christmas balls, they come in many colors, sizes and nowadays also in the most special shapes.
-You can even theme your Christmas tree!
-How about snack attack with frikandels, cheese soufflés and hamburgers or sweet tooth with lollipops, ice creams and sweets?
-Japan is not forgotten either with sushi, lucky cats and kokeshi!
-It seems to get crazier every year, but where does the Christmas ball actually come from?
+Christmas ornaments—they come in many colors, sizes, and these days, even the most unusual shapes.
+You can even give your Christmas tree a theme!
+How about a snack attack with frikandels, cheese soufflés, and hamburgers, or a sweet tooth with lollipops, ice cream, and candy?
+Japan isn't forgotten either, with sushi, lucky cats, and kokeshi!
+It seems to get crazier every year, but where does the Christmas ornament actually come from?

-The balls as we know them today are descended from glass balls in the shape of apples that were first made in Germany.
-There, in the 16th century, around December 24, they hung real apples on the tree, that was the apple tree in Adam and Eve's paradise.
-Over the centuries, these apples were supplemented with cookies and candles and eventually, due to a lack of beautiful apples, replaced by glass varieties.
-Opinions are divided about the inventor of the glass Christmas bauble, was Mr. Linder from the Vosges the first or was it Hans Greiner from the Lauscha company?
-Whoever it is, they will both be amazed at what we have hanging in the trees these days!
+The baubles as we know them today originated from glass balls shaped like apples, first made in Germany.
+There, around December 24th in the 16th century, they hung real apples on the tree—the apple tree in Adam and Eve's paradise.
+Over the centuries, these apples were supplemented with cookies and candles, and eventually, due to a lack of nice apples, were replaced by glass versions.
+Opinions differ on the inventor of the glass Christmas bauble.
+Was Mr. Linder from the Vosges the first, or was it Hans Greiner of the Lauscha company?
+Whoever it was, they'll both be amazed by what we hang in trees today!

-Do you like a full tree with lots of color or are you more moderate with the use of color and do you prefer a natural style?
-Whatever your preference, this string of lights with paper Christmas balls fits in any tree!
-You can use brightly colored origami paper for this, but you can actually make it with all types of paper.
-It just shouldn't be too thick!
+Do you love a full tree with lots of color, or are you more subdued with your use of color and prefer a natural style?
+Whatever your preference, this string of paper lights with Christmas ornaments will look great on any tree!
+You can use brightly colored origami paper, but you can also make it with any type of paper.
+Just make sure it's not too thick!

-What do you need for origami Christmas baubles?
+What do you need for origami Christmas balls?

-Once you have made a large number of balls, you can easily slide them over the lights on the string.
-Origami paper is not really transparent, so I would put a ball on it alternately.
-You can hang the ball garland in the tree, somewhere else in the house or place it as a decoration on the Christmas table between beautiful pine branches.
+Once you've made a good number of balls, you can easily slide them over the string of lights.
+Origami paper isn't really transparent, so I'd alternate them with a ball.
+You can hang the ball garland on the tree, somewhere else in the house, or place it as a decoration on the Christmas table among beautiful pine branches.

 💬 Tell me, are you going to try this too?